Many-Body Simulations of the Fast Flavor Instability

 We focus on the time of the first minimum in the $\langle|P_z|\rangle$ curve, not for any particular physical significance, but because it is a quantity we can attempt to extrapolate to large $N_\mathrm{sites}$ and compare with the timescale of the FFI onset.
 In addition, with our chosen domain size and periodic boundary conditions, a particle loops around the domain in $3.14\,\mu^{-1}$, and therefore each pair of particles interacts again on the opposite side of the domain after $1.57\mu^{-1}$.
 We verify that the properties of the first dip are not affected by domain size using simulations with domain sizes of $L=1\,\mathrm{cm}$, $L=2\,\mathrm{cm}$, and $L=3\,\mathrm{cm}$.

 We were able to run fully-entangled simulations with up to $N_\mathrm{sites}=24$.
 In order to assess scaling to large $N_\mathrm{sites}$, we perform simulations with the same parameters, but approximating the quantum state by truncating SVDs to maintain diagonal entries larger than a chosen cutoff $c$.
 Fig.~\ref{fig:tolerance} shows the evolution of $\langle|P_z|\rangle$ and entanglement entropy using $N_\mathrm{sites}=24$.
-Cutting off at $c=10^{-5}$ (red) produces an excellent approximation of the full-entanglement simulation (dashed black). $c=10^{-4}$ (orange) is still reasonable, but $c=10^{-3}$ produces significant error and $c=10^{-2}$ prevents significant many-body effects altogether.
+Small cutoffs ($c \lesssim 10^{-5}$, red) preserve important singular values, reproducing the full many-body behavior consistent with exact ($c=0$, dashed black) simulations. $c = 10^{-4}$ (orange) remains reasonable, but larger cutoffs ($c = 10^{-3}$, $10^{-2}$) discard smaller yet non-negligible singular values, suppressing weak but important correlations.
+This artificial loss of entanglement accelerates the transition to mean-field behavior, producing significant deviations from exact many-body dynamics.
+The excellent agreement at $c=10^{-5}$ justifies its use as a balance between accuracy and computational cost up to at least $N_\mathrm{sites}=24$, though we do not have evidence that this is the relevant cutoff for any other system.

 In Fig.~\ref{fig:extrapolate} we show the time of the first minimum of $\langle P_z\rangle$ for $c=0$ (black dots), $c=10^{-5}$ (red stars), and $c=10^{-4}$ (gray crosses).
 In addition we fit $t_\mathrm{min}$ as a function of $N_\mathrm{sites}$ using both a square root function (dotted curve) and a logarithmic function (solid curve).
 The best fit parameters of each are listed in Tab.~\ref{tab:fit_parameters}.
 The logarithmic function provides a better fit for the $c=0$ data (indicated by the RMS error $\epsilon_{c=0}$), and a much better extraploation to larger $N_\mathrm{sites}$ (indicated by $\epsilon_{c=10^{-5}}$ and $\epsilon_{c=10^{-4}}$).